 - Length: For an unverified account, the maximum video length is 15 minutes, and for a verified account the maximum length is 12 hours.
 For a standard video upload, the minimum length is 33 seconds.
 Ads have separate specifications, and so does YouTube Shorts, which are mentioned below.

-- Create a dedicated YouTube channel for your brand, obviously.
+- Create a dedicated YouTube channel for your brand.

 - YouTube SEO: Getting a ranking on YouTube doesn’t exactly follow the same rules as another search engine like Google.
 For example, Optimize your video title, description, and even your captions, because yes, YouTube’s crawlers check that too during indexing.